enactjs/cli/README.md

 ### `enact lint` (aliased as `npm run lint`)

-Runs the Enact configuration of Eslint on the project for syntax analysis.
+Runs the Enact configuration of ESLint on the project for syntax analysis.

 ### `enact test` (aliased as `npm run test`, `npm run test-json`, and `npm run test-watch`)